-Currently two probation officers operate the DJJ Reentry and Supervision Program.
-Youth returning to the community from DJJ are placed on one of two specialized caseloads.
-At point of commitment, the officers and a DJJ Liaison begin an orientation phase wherein the youth are educated about what to expect once they arrive at DJJ, how their program will progress, and the opportunities that lie therein.
+Three probation officers operate the County Reentry and Supervision Program.
+Youth reentering the community from a long-term Court commitment in the local Youth Detention Facility are placed on one of three specialized caseloads.
+At point of commitment, the officers and program staff begin an orientation phase wherein the youth are educated about what to expect once they are committed to the YDF program, how their program will progress, and the opportunities that lie therein.
 Three months prior to community re-entry, the assigned officer convenes a re-entry team to begin transition and case planning.
-The officer meets with the youth at DJJ and coordinates efforts with the DJJ Liaison.
+The officer meets with the youth at YDF and coordinate efforts with the reentry team which includes facility staff.
 Upon reentry, the officer provides supervision, services and support to the youth in the areas of treatment, housing and education/vocation opportunities.
 Youth also meet with an eligibility specialist through partnership with the Probation's Adult Day Reporting Centers.
-Given the May Revision of the Governor's FY 2020-21 budget, we are uncertain at this time whether DJJ will continue to accept youth beginning January of 2021.
-We are assessing the impacts of this proposed change and will share information with the JJCC as it becomes available.